ModischFabrications/ModischMatrix/README.md

 Everything is housed in a 3D-printed enclosure, see [HUB75_Panel_Enclosure](TODO).

 I don't plan on selling (premade) kits yet, but feel free to contact for inquiries.
-Making everything yourself should set you back ~60€ and half a day of work, but requires some finesse.
+Making everything yourself should set you back ~60€ and half a day of work, but requires some tools, parts and finesse.

 Features are best described by the available API calls, see [API](#API).
-1. Print Texts
-2. ...

 ## Usage